anza-xyz/agave/docs/src/cli/examples/delegate-stake.md

 `<AMOUNT>` tokens are transferred from the account at the "from" `<KEYPAIR>` to a new stake account at the public key of stake-account.json.

-Instead of a numeric amount, you can also use the keyword `ALL` to send all available SOL from the `--from` account, leaving only the minimum rent-exempt balance.
+Instead of a numeric amount, you can also use the keyword `ALL` to send all available SOL from the `--from` account.

 The stake-account.json file can now be discarded.
 To authorize additional actions, you will use the `--stake-authority` or `--withdraw-authority` keypair,